 Possible Health Concerns

 Following this diet will provide all the nutrients you need.
 It is safe for both adults and children.
 It is low in saturated fat and high in fiber, an eating style that is recommended for everyone.

-If you have a health condition, it is a good idea to talk with your doctor before starting this or any diet plan to lose weight.
+If you have a health condition, it is a good idea to talk with your provider before starting this or any diet plan to lose weight.